 - Are there security concerns?
 If my AI has access to important systems, how do I ensure that it can’t be hacked or compromised by malicious people or other AI?

 You don’t have to answer these questions immediately.
-In fact, some will need to wait for your engineering team.
 Nonetheless, keep them in mind as you move towards incorporating AI.

 Assisting vs. replacing

 One of the above questions asks about AI’s role — specifically, whether it should assist people’s efforts or replace them completely.
 There are valid reasons and scenarios to do both.